shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Key Scenes.md

 # Chapter 8

+-   Mudrich leads a charge to raid the cat outpost to “save Ersie”
+-   Ersie helps defend the cat outpost
 -   Reflection chapter: Ersatzica switches from identifying as a wolf to identifying as a cat, and it changes her perspective on everything.

 # Chapter 9